 If your loved one passed away due to an accident and you are now considering legal action, there are some important things to know about your wrongful death case, including who can file a claim and the circumstances that qualify.
 Most importantly, a wrongful death claim only arises if your loved one died due to the actions of a person or the actions of some other party.
-In order words, if your loved one caused their own accident or injury, you will not have a claim.
+In other words, if your loved one caused their own accident or injury, you will not have a claim.

 The claimant will have to prove negligence in order to have legal recourse and seek compensation.
 Individuals wishing to file a wrongful death lawsuit should discuss their potential case with a wrongful death attorney who can advise them whether their case qualifies for a wrongful death lawsuit in Atlanta.